satyachowdary11/MvcMovie/MvcMovie/README.txt

 Have slight changes and made them work at the end.
 Eveything is linked to the program.cs file so again made the changes there and got the correct output

+Step-7
+1100
+2024-02-01
+Updated the Index method found inside Controllers/MoviesController.cs with the code The query is only defined at this point, it has not been run against the database query execution is deferred.
+That means that the evaluation of an expression is delayed method is run on the database, not in the c# code shown above.
+The case sensitivity on the query depends on the database and the collation.
+On SQL Serve

+step-8
+ added a new field to the Movie class, you need to update the property binding list so this new property Updated the view templates in order to display, create, and edit the new Rating property in the browser

+ step-9
+ The validation support provided by MVC and Entity Framework Core Code First is a good example RAn the app and navigate to the Movies controller. everething works